In This Article

 Strategy 4: Track Everything in Real Time

 The biggest SE tax reduction strategy is also the simplest: don't miss deductions.
 Many self-employed individuals understate their business expenses simply because they don't have a system for tracking them.
-Using QuickBooks or a similar platform — or working with a bookkeeper — ensures you capture every deductible item.
+Using QuickBooks or a similar platform, or working with a bookkeeper, ensures you capture every deductible item.

-New Jersey SE Tax Considerations
+How Does New Jersey Tax Self-Employment Income?

 New Jersey does not have a separate SE tax (the SE tax is a federal-only tax).
 However, NJ income tax applies to your net self-employment income at NJ's graduated rates (2% to 10.75%).
 NJ also requires quarterly estimated payments if you expect to owe $400 or more in NJ tax.